kanisterio/kanister/BUILD.md

 tasks.
 To ensure cross-platform consistency, many of these targets use Docker to spawn build containers based on the `ghcr.io/kanisterio/build` public image.

+By default, helm looks for a file named config in the $HOME/.kube directory.
+You can specify other kubeconfig files by setting the KUBECONFIG environment variable or by setting the --kubeconfig flag.
+Make sure the Kuberntes cluster config is present in $HOME/.kube directory for next comamnds to successfully execute.

 Use the `check` target to ensure your development environment has the necessary development tools: